What We Believe

 Will I Go to Heaven?
 Follow this link to find out what God requires.

-If you need to know how to use a Bible, follow this link: Reading the Bible.
+If you need to know how to use a Bible, follow this link: How to Use the Bible.

 1For example, the loss of genetically inherited traits.
 See “God Doesn’t Need Evolution” for a simple demonstration of how genetic traits can be lost in just one generation.